adampalmer99/CV/README.md

 - iOS & Swift - The Complete iOS App Development Bootcamp by The App Brewery.
 - iOS 15 Programming for Beginners by Ahmad Sahar and Craig Clayton
 - Swift Programming by The Big Nerd Ranch Guide
+- Rock The JVM Scala For Beginners
+- Rock The JVM Advanced Scala
+- Rock The JVM Cats Course

 ## Other Programming

 ### Languages

+- Scala
 - Javascript
 - Python
+- AWS

 ### Version Control